 Welcome to the Benjamin N. Cardozo School of Law's New York Summer Seminar for foreign-educated lawyers and students.
 We are excited to welcome you to Cardozo this summer.
-Please be sure to check back on this page often for updated information.

 Why Join the Cardozo Law New York Summer Seminar?

 - Gain a foundation in United States law from premier faculty in a format that caters to international students